hirosystems/chainhook/docs/how-to-guides/run-chainhook-as-a-service-using-stacks.md

 > [!TIP]
 > You can define multiple predicates and pass them as arguments to start the chainhook service.
 > Example:  `$ chainhook service start --predicate-path=predicate_1.json --predicate-path=predicate_2.json --config-path=chainhook.toml`

+## Reference

+- The [OpenAPI specification for chainhook](https://raw.githubusercontent.com/hirosystems/chainhook/develop/docs/chainhook-openapi.json) is available to understand the scope of chainhook.